tfiroze/valid8me_terra_assignment/README.md

 This repository contains Terraform configurations to deploy infrastructure on AWS.

-You can find the IP address to of the ec2 at github actions -> terraform -> terraform apply
+You can find the IP address to of the ec2 at github actions -> terraform -> terraform apply.

 ## Setup